pcorey/pcorey.github.io/_posts/2016-02-15-method-auditing-revisited.markdown

 <pre class="language-javascript"><code class="language-javascript">Meteor.call("hiddenMethod", argument);
 </code></pre>

 This means that one way of discovering hidden methods within a Meteor application is to simple search the bundled application source for Meteor method calls.

-When the Meteor application is minified, the `Meteor`{:.language-javascript} object is often transformed into some other variable name, so rather than searching for `/Meteor\.call("/`{:.language-javascript}, it's better to search for `/\.call("`.
-You may have to sift through false positives, but it's usually easy to figure out which calls relate to Meteor methods:
+When the Meteor application is minified, the `Meteor`{:.language-javascript} object is often transformed into some other variable name, so rather than searching for `/Meteor\.call("/`{:.language-javascript}, it's better to search for `/\.call("`:

 <img src="https://s3-us-west-1.amazonaws.com/www.1pxsolidtomato.com/call.png" style="max-width: 100%">